Pylons/pyramid_zodbconn/docs/index.rst

    [app:myapp]
    ...
-   zodbconn.uri.main = zeo://localhost:9991?cache_size=25MB
+   zodbconn.uri = zeo://localhost:9991?cache_size=25MB
    zodbconn.uri.sessions = zeo://localhost:9992?cache_size=100MB
    ...

 Once this is done, you can use :func:`pyramid_zodbconn.get_connection` to obtain a reference to each of the named databases:

-        main_conn = get_connection(request, 'main')
+        main_conn = get_connection(request) # main database
         sessions_conn = get_connection(request, 'sessions')

-The ``zodbconn.uri.foo`` parameter is a URL which describes a ZODB database, the same as ``zodbconn.uri``.
+The ``zodbconn.uri.sessions`` parameter example above is a URI which describes a ZODB database, in the same format as ``zodbconn.uri``.
 You can combine named and unnamed database configuration in the same application.
+You *must* have at least one primary database to use named databases.

 URI Schemes
 -----------